Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 • I recommend pairing these garbanzo flour muffins with milk or slathering them with nut butter (a drippy one works best).

-• Each chickpea flour muffin has about 4-6 grams of protein (depending on if you make 9 or 12 muffins), so paired with some protein + fat/fiber, it should satiate you for a little bit.
+• Each chickpea flour muffin has about 4-6 grams of protein (depending on if you make 9 or 12 muffins), so paired with some protein + fat/fiber, it should satiate you for a little bit!

 • Another great pairing is a gluten free strawberry muffin and a hard-boiled egg or 2 as you head out the door.
 This is what I recommend to my busy athletes or professionals who don’t make time to eat breakfast.

 Yes you can.
 They are good in the freezer for up to 3 months.
-To defrost, just reheat in the microwave or toaster oven and enjoy!

 bag of Bob's Red Mill Chickpea/Gardanzo Flour

-You may enjoy some of these other recipes!
+TRY some of these other EASY recipes!

 Yield: 12 muffins

-Strawberry Chickpea Flour Muffins (Gluten-Free)
+Chickpea Flour Muffins with Strawberries (Gluten-Free)

 Freshly out of oven, strawberry banana chickpea muffins